PythonLinks/Mecrisp-Ice/docs/source/instruction-set.rst

 You can read the list of elided words for Mecrisp Ice in the repository.
 I am not sure if the two sets of elided words differ or not.
-But only those elided words listed in the nucleus-\*.fs file are included in the cross compiled code.
+But only those elided words listed in the Mecrisp Ice nucleus-\*.fs file are included in the cross compiled code.

 Hana 1
 ------